rleroi/webhook-router/README.md

 ## Installing
 `$ npm install`.

-Then cretea your `servers.yml`, see the example above.
+Then create your `servers.yml` file.
+See the example above.

 ## Running